Livonia (album): Livonia Strings

 Defever also said his intentions for releasing the project was to show 4AD that there was still interest in Livonia in America, where the label is not keeping the album (along with the rest of HNIA's 4AD catalog) in print in the United States, despite nothing preventing them from doing so.

 The strings CD release was a very limited edition; only 100 copies were made, which sold out very quickly.
 It is now currently available as a paid MP3 download from the Silver Mountain Media website.

+In 2024, Livonia Strings was released as the 2nd LP in the more widely available, six-record archival set How Ghosts Affect Relationships: 1990-1993, the recording's first appearance on 4AD Records.
+It is referred to there only as "Bonus Tracks" and no details about its original incarnations as Mystery Spot or Livonia Strings are given.
+The LP also includes the track "Livonia" from the 1992 US Rykodisc version of Livonia, following the Livonia Strings program.